 In the latest Ofsted Inspection (March 2014) we were was awarded a grade 2 rating 'Good' for our primary and early years, secondary and post-compulsory education and training provision.

-On successful completion of the SKE programme, you will progress directly onto an initial teacher training programme, for example a PGCE Secondary Religious Education course.
+On successful completion of the SKE programme, you will progress directly onto a Level 7 Initial Teacher Training (ITT) course, for example a PGCE Secondary Religious Education course.

 Our one year full-time PGCE Secondary Education course, which starts in September, qualifies trainees to teach 11 to 16 year olds.
 The course offers the additional benefit of post-16 enhancement giving you maximum flexibility when looking for a job.

 After you have successfully completed a Subject Knowledge Enhancement in RE course and then an initial teacher training course, for example a PGCE Secondary RE course you will be ready to begin your career as a RE teacher in the secondary sector.

 During school placements, you will work alongside experienced teachers.
 You will get involved in a range of activities, by observing lessons and acting as a teaching assistant.
 This will really boost your learning and give you valuable experience for when you start your initial teacher training.